Faazil/100-days-of-devops/tasks/week-15/day-99.md

 ## Task Overview

-The DevOps team has been tasked with creating a secure DynamoDB table and enforcing fine-grained access control using IAM.
+The DevOps team needs to creating a secure DynamoDB table and enforcing fine-grained access control using IAM.
 This setup will allow secure and restricted access to the table from trusted AWS services only.

 As a member of the Nautilus DevOps Team, your task is to perform the following using Terraform: